 DO NOT crush the tick’s body, as this may cause it to regurgitate its infected stomach contents into the bite wound.
 See this graphic animation of what can happen, courtesy of the Lyme Borreliosis Foundation, Hungary.

 DO NOT try to burn the tick off, apply petroleum jelly, nail polish or any other chemical.
 Any of these methods can cause discomfort to the tick, resulting in regurgitation, or saliva release.

 Note that the video shows the tool being twisted according to the manufacturer’s instructions.
 If fine tweezers are used, the tick should be pulled steadily upwards without twisting.

 Disposing of the tick

 After you have removed your tick, keep it in a sealed container and send it to Public Health England’s Tick Recording Scheme.
 They will identify it for you and add the information to their database.

-Alternatively, kill the tick by crushing it, folding it in a strip of sticky tape or immersing in alcohol (e.g. vodka).
+Alternatively, kill the tick by crushing it and flushing it down the toilet, or by folding it in a strip of sticky tape and placing it in the waste.
 Be aware that engorged ticks will contain potentially infected blood, which may splatter when crushed.
 Do not crush the tick with your fingers and do not allow the crushed tick or the blood it carried to contact your skin.